baverman/snaked/doc/plugins.rst

 External tools
 --------------

-Plugin allows to run commands optionally piping selection or whole buffer's content to it and process it's stdout.
+Plugin allowing to run commands, optionally piping selection or whole buffer's content. stdout processing is also supported (for instance, you can get the external program output back into your buffer).

 .. image:: /images/external-tools.*

 * ``Name``: tool's name.
-You can use underscore ("_") to define mnemonic key and pango markup.
+You can use underscore ("_") to define mnemonic key and pango markup too.

-* ``Langs``: comma separated list of languages for which this tool is intended.
+* ``Langs``: comma separated list of languages compatibles with this tool.
-  Leave field empty if tool should be available in all editors.
+  Leave the field empty if the tool should be available on all editors.

 * ``Command``: Shell command to execute.
 Following variables are supported: